 Playback issues with MPEG-DASH streams

-If you're running Wowza Streaming Engine software version 4.2.0 and earlier, and if you use the MPEG-DASH test player in Wowza Streaming Engine Manager or the MPEGDASHPlayer examples included with your Wowza Streaming Engine software installation to play a DASH steam, the stream may not start.
+If you're running Wowza Streaming Engine software version 4.2.0 and earlier, and if you use the MPEG-DASH test player in Wowza Streaming Engine Manager to play a DASH steam, the stream may not start.
 These players are based on an older dash.js version.

 We recommend that you use either the Google Shaka player or the Bitmovin Adaptive Streaming Player to play DASH streams.
 These players seem to have better compatibility with Wowza Streaming Engine MPEG-DASH streams.

-If you want to use the MPEG-DASH test player in Wowza Streaming Engine Manager or the MPEGDASHPlayer examples in Wowza Streaming Engine software, be sure to use Wowza Streaming Engine 4.3.0 or later.
-The players in this software are based on the open source Shaka Player project, and should give better playback results.
+If you want to use the MPEG-DASH test player in Wowza Streaming Engine Manager, be sure to use Wowza Streaming Engine 4.3.0 or later.
+The player is based on the open source Shaka Player project, and should give better playback results.

 Live DVR streams won't start on iOS 8